adaptris/interlok-docs-legacy/pages/ui/ui-test-service.md

 ![The side bar test service with a message sent](./images/ui-user-guide/config-edit-component-test-service-message-sent.png)

 You can select the adapter you want to test the service against by selecting 'Test Parameters'.
+You can also select some variable sets if you want to test the service with variable replacement.

 ![The test service select adapter](./images/ui-user-guide/config-edit-component-test-service-select-adapter.png)